commercialhaskell/stack/doc/ghcjs.md

 compiler-check: match-exact
 ```

-### Custom installed GHCJS (development branch)
+### Custom installed GHCJS

-In order to use a GHCJS installed on your path, just add the following to your `stack.yaml`:
+In order to use a GHCJS installed to your PATH, just add the following to your `stack.yaml`:

 ```yaml
 compiler: ghcjs-0.2.0_ghc-7.10.2
 ```

 (Or, `ghcjs-0.1.0_ghc-7.10.2` if you are working with an older version)

+This is particularly useful when you have built GHCJS from source.

 ## Project with both client and server